xfyun/argo-workflows/docs/plugins.md

 ### Performance Is Important

-Consider a workflows with 100k nodes, and then consider you have 5 plugins:
+Consider a workflow with 100k nodes, and then consider you have 5 plugins:

 We'll make num(nodes) x num(plugins) calls.